 The Sun Valley Resort is home to three golf courses, each with their own terrain and appeal.
 Combined, these three courses offer up a total of 45 holes with two driving ranges and putting practice putting opportunities.
 Sun Valley golf was most recently recognized by Golf Digest as one of the Best Courses in the PNW.

 The Trail Creek golf course is located at the Sun Valley Club House and is the resort’s signature course.
-The 18-hole course was designed by Robert Trend Jones, Jr. in 1980 and features a complement of stream carries and bunkers.
+The 18-hole course was designed by Robert Trent Jones, Jr. in 1980 and features a complement of stream carries and bunkers.
 Covering a span of 6,968 yards, players will cross Trail Creek seven times on the front nine alone and gorgeous views of the mountains can be seen from anywhere on the course.
 After a game, head to the Clubhouse wraparound terrace for some sun for some cocktails or lunch.
 The clubhouse is open until 5pm and also includes a pro shop, locker rooms, club storage and club rental as well as an 18-hole putting course.

 The newest addition to Sun Valley Resort’s golf courses, this 9-hole, 3,605-yard course gives 360-degree wrap-around views of some of the best sites in the Valley including Bald Mountain, Dollar Mountain, the Pioneer Mountains, Angel’s Perch, Devil’s Bedstead and the home of Ernest Hemingway.
 Par is 36 for the White Clouds alpine links-style course located on a 135-acre parcel full of sand trap shots, side-hill lies, risk reward and blind shots.